heseltime/heseltime.github.io/pages/rDai.md

 ### Key Components

-* Initialization and Episode Loop: The run_episode_gwenv function initializes the episode by resetting the environment, which provides the initial state.
+* **Initialization and Episode Loop**: The run_episode_gwenv function initializes the episode by resetting the environment, which provides the initial state.
 The episode then runs for a maximum number of steps defined by _maxsteps, simulating the agent's interactions within the environment.
-* State Representation: States are represented by the grid positions of the agent, enemy, and target.
+* **State Representation**: States are represented by the grid positions of the agent, enemy, and target.
 This requires a multidimensional Q-table to accommodate the multi-entity state space.
-* Epsilon-Greedy Policy: During training, an epsilon-greedy policy is employed for action selection.
+* **Epsilon-Greedy Policy**: During training, an epsilon-greedy policy is employed for action selection.
 This involves choosing a random action with a probability of epsilon (exploration) and the best-known action with a probability of 1 - epsilon (exploitation).
-* Q-Table Update: The Q-value for the taken action is updated using the observed reward and the maximum Q-value of the next state, adjusted by the learning rate lr and discounted by the factor discount.
+* **Q-Table Update**: The Q-value for the taken action is updated using the observed reward and the maximum Q-value of the next state, adjusted by the learning rate lr and discounted by the factor discount.
 This update mechanism is guided by the Bellman equation.
-* Parameters:
+* **Parameters**:
     * lr/alpha: Learning rate, controlling the Q-value update magnitude.
 (In the group at uBern my group focused on varying this parameter, hence the multiple versions at the end of [**Control.ipynb**](https://github.com/heseltime/reinforcement-learning-ubern/blob/main/Control.ipynb))
     * discount/gamma: Discount factor, influencing the weight of future rewards.
     * epsilon: Exploration-exploitation trade-off parameter.
-* Optimal Policy Execution: If the optimal flag is true, the algorithm solely relies on exploitation by selecting the action with the highest Q-value for the current state, bypassing exploration.
+* **Optimal Policy Execution**: If the optimal flag is true, the algorithm solely relies on exploitation by selecting the action with the highest Q-value for the current state, bypassing exploration.
-* Return Values: Returns the updated Q-table and the reward from the final step of the episode, facilitating the evaluation of the learned policy.
+* **Return Values**: Returns the updated Q-table and the reward from the final step of the episode, facilitating the evaluation of the learned policy.

 ## Q-learning Algorithm for Grid World Environment